Internal Links

 their own stupid fault.
 Neither do I have time for political correctness, jobsworth officials,

 or people who live off the taxes I pay!
-Ditto, UFO spotters, Astrologers, Faith Healers, Politicians and
+Ditto, UFO spotters, Astrologers, Faith Healers, Conspiracy Theorists, most politicians and

 other con artists.
 I am a VERY reliable person, and I hate unreliable people who say they will do